 Diabetes type 2 is caused by the pancreas not producing enough of the hormone insulin, or the body not reacting to insulin, according to the NHS.

-Without enough insulin, the body struggles to convert sugar in the blood into useable energy.
+Without enough of the hormone, the body struggles to convert sugar in patients’ blood into useable energy.

-But, you could lower your risk of high blood sugar by eating more peas, a nutritionist has claimed.
+But, you could lower your risk of high blood sugar by adding paprika to your shopping list, and by adding it to your diet, scientists have claimed.

 Paprika could help to lower your blood sugar, it’s been reported.

 Some types of the spice – including red, yellow and green paprika – contain the compound capsaicin,.

 Capsaicin boosts glucose metabolism, and improves insulin sensitivity, according to South Korean scientists.